jayden-deason/Book-Store/README.md

       ability to print information to a user's dashboard as well as save to a file.
 * [Buyer.java](src/Buyer.java)
     * The Buyer class is a subclass of User.
 In addition to a username and a password, Buyer has a shopping cart, which stores items that a buyer intends to purchase but has not done so yet.
-(Include more here once more is added)
+The products in a shopping card can have their quantities edited or they can be removed outright.
+The Buyer class also handles the tracking of purchase history.
+This purchase history can be exported to a .csv file.
+A Buyer can choose to view a dashboard displaying all stores and their products which can be sorted by products sold or the Buyer's purchase history.
+    * The testing for this class was done in BuyerTest.java.
+The testing was entirely main method testing.
+BuyerTest creates new Buyers and makes calls to all the primary methods in the Buyer class.
+Test case results were validated by manual output comparison.
+Edge cases for incorrect input type or value, writing to files that don't exist, attempting to export purchase history to a file that already exists, and attempting to alter the quantity of a product that is not in the shopping cart were all tested and have corresponding error messages.
 * [Seller.java](src/Seller.java)
     * The Seller class is a subclass of User.
 In addition to a username and a password, Seller has a list of Stores that it owns.
 A seller can export the products in their stores to a file, write all of their stores to a file, and